Can Citrine Go In Water? Here’s What You Need To Know…

 Can Citrine Go In Moon Water?

 Putting your Citrine in moon water is something that can be quite effective.
 However, many people don’t know about this method!
-Like we mentioned above, getting your Citrine wet on a regular basis is probably not the best idea, but a treatment with moon water once in a while is absolutely fine.
+As we mentioned above, getting your Citrine wet on a regular basis is probably not the best idea, but treatment with moon water once in a while is absolutely fine.

 Moon water is pretty much what it sounds like.
 It’s water that has been allowed to steep in the rays of the moon.
 Since a full moon is said to provide a multitude of enhanced benefits, it’s best to use moon water that comes from the moon when it’s at its fullest.